vishalchovatiya/CPP_Templates/Memory model of C++ object.md

 ![](https://github.com/VisheshPatel/CPP_Templates/blob/master/images/simple%20object%20model.png)

 - As you can see all data members are going into the stack with the same order of their declarations(which is guaranteed by most of the compilers, apparently)
 - All other methods, constructor, destructor & compiler augmented code(which I have not shown for simplicity) go into the text segment.
-These methods are then called using scope resolution operator & passed this pointer of calling object in its 1st argument explicitly which we discuss in the separate article.
+These methods are then called using scope resolution operator & passed this pointer(not shown here for simplicity) of calling object in its 1st argument explicitly which we discuss in the separate article.

 ### Object with virtual & static keyword model representation of below class
 ```